ImaFuentes10/FrontEnd1-imafuentes/README.md

 # My First HTML project 🤓

 This is an initial practice project aiming to present the basic aspects of an HTML structure.
 The goal is to show with clarity the most commonly used elements and attributes for an HTML webpage, hoping that new enthusiasts can get familiar with it.
+All files contain notes explaining basic strutures, attributes and elements used in an HTML file.

+* Website can be accessed through the following Github Pages link: https://imafuentes10.github.io/FrontEnd1-imafuentes/

 ## 📜 Project structure

+- 'index' : HTML site with links to all other sites

-- Clase-29-10-2024 : Contains a first excercise of an HTML structure with notes that explain each element.
-Called 'mi-primer-html.html'
+- Clase-29-10-2024 : Contains my first HTML page practice.
+This one opens with file: 'mi-primer-html.html'

+- Pagina-personal : Contains a basic page with my information

-    - img : Contains the figures of this web page
+- Hobbies : Contains a page with my hobbies

-- Clase-30-10-2024 : Contains an HTML test file used for practicing saving and uploading versions in Git and GitHub

-- HTML-DEVF : Contains the final project of the module in 'index.html'
+- Receta : Contains my recipe for a bolognese lasagna

 ### 💻 Install

 1. Clone repository:
         git clone https://github.com/ImaFuentes10/FrontEnd1-imafuentes.git

-2. Open 'HTML-DEVF' > 'index.html' in your browser
+2. Open 'index.html' in a browser

-- You can additionally look at the explanatory notes of the HTML elements inside the code of 'Clase-29-10-2024/mi-primer-html.html'